merrvve/eva/src/content/pages/colophon/index.md

 ## About this site

-This site was developed by Eva Decker, who designed and built its architecture.
-The frontend was developed by Merve Keskin, who extended the codebase and deployed the site as you enjoy it now.
+This site was developed by **Eva Decker**, who designed and built its architecture.
+The frontend was developed by **Merve Keskin**, who extended the codebase and deployed the site as you enjoy it now.

-The photographs on the home page are courtesy of [Emanuela Sforza](people/#emanuela-sforza).
+The photographs on the home page are courtesy of [**Emanuela Sforza**](people/#emanuela-sforza).

 The site is built using Astro, React, and TypeScript.
 Domain registration, hosting, and deployment are via Netlify.
 Newsletters are sent through MailChimp.

 ## Typography

-Our logotype is set in [Ginto Rounded Black by Dynamo Typefaces](https://abcdinamo.com).
+Our logotype is set in Ginto Rounded Black by [Dynamo Typefaces](https://abcdinamo.com).
 The site text is set in [Bricolage Grotesque by Mathieu Triay](https://fonts.google.com/?query=Mathieu+Triay).

 Typography is scaled using a fluid type scale by [Utopia](https://utopia.fyi/blog/designing-with-fluid-type-scales/) set up by Eva Decker.